 Okay, so let’s talk about espresso!
 And in particular how to make espresso on a stovetop coffee maker and achieve fantastic results every time.

 Many wake up in the morning and go straight for their cup of filtered coffee.
-This is because espresso machines are expensive, and who has that kind of money to throw away on a morning pick me up?
+This is because the best quality espresso machines are expensive, and not everyone has that kind of money to throw away on a morning pick me up.
 But in reality, getting a good espresso isn’t as expensive or difficult as you might think.
-By following my advice, you will be able appreciate one of the most amazing cups of coffee you’ll ever have at home all day long, for a fraction of the cost by using a stovetop coffee pot!
+By following my advice, you will be able appreciate one of the most amazing cups of coffee you’ll ever have at home all day long, for a fraction of the cost by using a stovetop espresso maker!

 But is this actual espresso, you ask?
 Well, that’s a complicated question, but the answer is yes and no. Although technically we’re not brewing authentic espresso, this is the next best thing if you don’t have the money for one of the various other types of coffee and espresso makers.